Thank You For Your Patience: Avoid Saying This To Clients

 When you’re in the position of being the client, would you rather be respectfully asked if you’re willing to be patient rather than the person assume you will be and then thanked you for it?

-Your Savvy Sales Tip this week: Thank You For Your Patience
+Your Savvy Sales Tip this week: Avoid Saying Thank You For Your Patience

 Avoid thanking clients for their patience when it’s not being freely given.
 When things are not going well, consider asking if the client is willing to be patient while you come up with a solution.